Equations of Motion

 1. braking-distance.txt

 The accompanying text file contains the stopping distances in meters for 123 different automobiles.
 The initial speed was 60 mph (26.82 m/s) in the first column and 80 mph (35.72 m/s) in the second column.
+Make a distance-distance graph and analyze it.

-1. Make a scatterplot of stopping distance at 80 mph vs. stopping distance at 60 mph.
+1. Make a scatter plot of stopping distance at 80 mph vs. stopping distance at 60 mph.

 2. Determine the line of best fit for this graph.